Where the Prairies meet the Ocean

 Tuesday (yesterday) Sept 4th, the kids started school and Chris and I saw them get on the bus before he took off for work in Vulcan and I headed to Claresholm for a work training session (non-violent crisis intervention).
 Lizzy went to "nana school."
 She starts preschool on September 23rd and I just don't know what to think about that.
 My last baby is going to school.
 I am so proud of my kids, each one of them.
 They were so happy to go to school yesterday.
 I hope Caeleb can study hard this year but most importantly be a friend to all around him.
 He is a pretty chill kid and faces everything that comes his way with optimism.
 I also love that he still is a kid and has a great imagination.
 He is in the hallway right now playing Harry Potter with a Chop stick as a wand.
 I just love that so much.
 Elva is a worrier like I am.
 I hope she can channel that into working hard but also to let go the things not in her control and just enjoy each moment.
 She is a witty Kid and I love the things that come out of her mouth.
 Mary has been so happy yesterday and this morning.
 I hope she can keep her growing bubbly (and a little sarcastic) personality, work hard and be a friend to everyone.
 Even if school is challenging, I hope she will face it head on and do the best she can, NEVER GIVING UP.
 Selman is always so cheerful but I know several of his friends play hockey and I hope he will be ok with being different.
 It is ok NOT to do things the others are doing.
 It is ok to stand up for his interests and values when so many are wanting to fit in.
 I hope he stays his happy self and cheers up all by showing his irresistible smile.
 And Lizzy is my little side kick.
 My baby.
 I will miss her when she is at preschool (2 days a week), but I hope I can soak up every moment of little in her when she is home and that we can spend many days playing dollys and barbies this year.

 After a busy busy busy summer, I think we are all ready to head back to the routine of school/work.
 They had a great first day and we were all exhausted last night and were asleep by about 8:30 pm.
 I pray I can be a good support for Chris this year.
 He needs the support as he will be going through another evaluation process for teaching.
 I am so done with him going from job to job to job.
 I don't know how else to put it.
-We have spent the last almost 15 years of marriage with him going through many jobs (9 jobs including 6 teaching jobs) and completing over 5 years of university.
-He is amazing!
+We have spent the last almost 15 years of marriage with him going through many jobs.
+10 jobs to be exact.
+7 teaching jobs including the one he just started in Vulcan.
+He has also completed over 5 years of university (He was not working for 3 of those years).
+He is amazing with how he has handled it all!
 I struggle.
 I hope and pray I can be the wife he needs me to be.

 My cousin Melanie